Doctor insights on:

 No precise answer: The creatinine test is a surrogate for the more precise measurement of kidney function called gfr--glomerular filtration rate.
 The creatinine can vary based on donor and recipient gender, age and size, as well as some medical conditions most recipients with very good kidney function have a GFR between 40-70 cc/min and a serum creatinine between 1-2 mg/dl. ...Read more

-My motherinlaw had kidney transplant 2days ago, she is well and walking around hospital. today doc said her creatinine level is 150, what does it mean?
+My motherinlaw had kidney transplant 2days ago, she is well and walking around hospital.
+Today doc said her creatinine level is 150, what does it mean?

 Creatinine 150 or: Was her 2-day post-transplant creatinine "150" or 1.50 mg/dl; creatinine of 150 mg/dl is the high number I have never seen, so, is it a mistake in decimal? ; 1.5 mg/dl indicates her newly transplanted kidney is working reasonably well, but too early to say.
 I wish she will do well to take the new kidney well as being life-saving. ...Read more

-Post kidney transplant patient..High uric acid levels (8.9 mg/dl)..
+Post kidney transplant patient.
+High uric acid levels (8.9 mg/dl).
 Advised lebuxostat 40mg daily by doctor...Please advise the diet and restrictrions.

 I had my kidney transplant 9 months ago.
 Started with a createnine level of 0.6 and now it's 1 and going up slowly.
 Why is this happning?